© All Rights Reserved filipve

 Gauteng is South Africa's smallest province at 17 010 km², but it is also the most populated.
 Largely thanks to Johannesburg and the natural resources, it is also the wealthiest.
 It wasn't formed until April 1994 after South Africa's first all-race elections, and was named Pretoria-Witwatersrand-Vereeniging (PWV).
 In December of the same year it was renamed Gauteng.
 Pretoria, the executive capital of South Africa, is located in the north of the province.

-Johannesburg and Tshwane/Pretoria will be host cities for the World Cup 2010.
-World Cup matches in Johannesburg will be held at Soccer City Stadium and Coca Cola Park.
+Johannesburg and Tshwane/Pretoria were host cities for the World Cup 2010.
+World Cup matches in Johannesburg were held at Soccer City Stadium and Coca Cola Park.
 Soccer City was host to the first mass rally after the release of Nelson Mandela and was also the venue for the 1996 CAF Africa Cup of Nations final.
 Current capacity stands at 80,000 with an upgrade set to take it up to 94,700.
 Ellis Park has been a rugby stadium for most of its history and it was the scene for the famous SA victory in the 1995 Rugby World Cup.
 Once work has been completed, it should hold 65,000 fans.

 In Pretoria, the Loftus Versfeld Stadium, is one of the oldest stadiums in South Africa.
 The stadium has been used for major sporting events since 1903 and since 1948 it has undergone perennial upgrades.
 It has been used for both rugby and football matches and is home to one of the country's top rugby teams, the Blue Bulls.
 Loftus Versfeld is in the heart of Pretoria and currently has a seating capacity of 50,000.